NPDESTracker

 Phase II MS4 programs by state.

-Each page covers the permit framework, how the product maps to the six MCMs in that state, what reporting looks like under the issuing agency, pricing, and an honest note on scope.
+Each page covers the permit framework, how the workspace maps to the six MCMs in that state, what reporting looks like under the issuing agency, and pricing.

 How the coverage grows

 Phase II MS4 programs across the country share a federal framework: the same six Minimum Control Measures, the same general structure of inspections, IDDE response, BMP tracking, and annual reporting.
 State-level differences are real but operate on top of that shared framework.
-When we engage a new state, what gets added is the state-specific framing, not a different product.
+The workspace is the same — the state-specific terminology, dropdowns, and forms are configured during setup.

 Don't see your state?